ploomber/ploomber/doc/user-guide/deployment.rst

 The two most common ways to deploy data pipelines are batch and online.
 Ploomber supports both deployment options.

-Batch means obtaining new observationsn (usually on a schedule), make predictions and save them for later use.
-For example, you may develop a Machine Learning pipeline that runs every morning, predicts the probability of user churn and stores such probabilities in a database table.
+In batch, you obtain new data to make predictions and store them for later use.
+This process usually happens on a schedule.
+For example, you may develop a Machine Learning pipeline that runs every morning, predicts the probability of user churn, and stores such probabilities in a database table.

-Alternatively, you may deploy a pipeline as an online service and expose your model as a REST APIl; users request predictions at any time by sending input data.
+Alternatively, you may deploy a pipeline as an online service and expose your model as a REST API; users request predictions at any time by sending input data.

 Pipeline composition